Board Certified Podiatrist & Foot and Ankle Surgeon in Fontana, CA

 Dr. Bryan Katz, DPM

-Dr. Bryan Katz is a Board-Certified Foot and Ankle Specialist.
-He completed his undergraduate degree at UC Irvine and received his podiatric education at Samuel Merritt University in Oakland, California.
-He then completed a comprehensive clinical and surgical three year residency at VA West Los Angeles, Olive View–UCLA Medical Center, and Kaiser Woodland Hills.
+He earned his Doctor of Podiatric Medicine degree from Samuel Merritt University in Oakland, California.
+Dr. Katz then completed an extensive three year surgical residency at VA West Los Angeles, Olive View–UCLA Medical Center, and Kaiser Woodland Hills.

 -